buildplan/docker/Headscale/REAMME2.md

 ├── headscale/
 │   ├── config/
 │   │   └── config.yaml
-│   └── data/       # (Created automatically by Headscale)
+│   └── data/
 └── traefik/
-    ├── certificates/ # (Created automatically by Traefik/ACME)
+    ├── certificates/
     ├── logs/
-    │   └── traefik.log # (Created automatically by Traefik)
+    │   └── traefik.log
-    └── tls.yml     # New: Custom TLS options
+    └── tls.yml
 ```

 ## Environment Variables (.env)

 Create a file named `.env` in the root of your `headscale-deploy` directory.
-This will store your domain names and email, making the `docker-compose.yaml` cleaner and easier to manage.
+This will store your domain names and email.

 ```
 # .env